 - You can tell when you’re not getting enough.
 The signs of low fiber intake are easy to spot: infrequent and/or uncomfortable bowel movements are a good sign you may not be consuming enough dietary fiber.

 - Adding more fiber to your diet is easy.
 Some of the best sources of dietary fiber are also the simplest to add to your diet.
-Try eating more non-starchy vegetables and low-sugar fruits throughout the day.
+Try eating more fruit and non-starchy veggies throughout the day.
+Many people also take a daily fiber supplement to help boost their fiber intake.